Child cycle training

 Cycling safety checks

-Hands on sessions are available, which can be run as standalone sessions or prior to a cycle course at primary and secondary schools and young people’s groups, such as scouts.
-Email us for more information.
+We run hands on maintenance sessions, which can be run as standalone sessions or prior to a cycle course at primary and secondary schools and young people's groups, such as scouts.
+For more information email firstname.lastname@example.org.